 I’d never heard of Kranji War Cemetery, but I’m glad I stumbled on it during a visit to Singapore.

-One of the first graves I noticed was that of Aboriginal soldier, Private J Knox.
+One of the first graves I noticed was that of Aboriginal soldier Private J Knox.
 Private Knox died of illness as a Prisoner of War in Changi in August 1942.
-He served in the 2/26th Battalion, a Queensland unit that contained several Aborigines and Torres Strait Islanders.
+He served in the 2/26th Battalion, a Queensland unit that contained several Aboriginals and Torres Strait Islanders.
 They fought in Malaya and Singapore but were captured when the British Empire garrison surrendered.
 The prisoners endured shocking slave labour conditions, and several Indigenous men were among the many Australians who died in captivity.

 More than 20,000 Australians served, with around 1,800 lives lost in battle during the fall of Singapore.
 Around 15,000 were captured as Prisoners of War.